Menu

 Over time, freelancing platforms reward top-rated freelancers with badges, lower fees and access to specially tailored job offers, so it’s in your best interest to keep your clients happy.

-Growing and sustaining your client relationships is the most important part of freelancing.
-By maintaining a good connection with your current clients and providing quality work, you’ll be more likely to secure more consistent jobs in the future.
 Make sure you meet every deadline, listen to instructions, make any necessary edits and communicate efficiently with your clients.
 While you aren’t tied down to set hours, you should still be available to your clients in case they have any questions, requests or concerns.

 Additionally, you’ll want to build your portfolio to attract new clients.
 A good reputation is crucial as a freelancer, so make sure you are delivering your best work.
 In an age where online reviews are critical, you want to make sure you maintain the highest rating possible.
 You can advertise your services on social media and on your website, which should be updated regularly.
-A strong digital presence is critical as clients want to feel like they can trust you and your brand before working with you.
+A strong social media presence is critical as clients want to feel they can trust you and your brand before working with you.

 A freelancer is a self-employed individual who offers services to a company (or multiple) without being a W-2 employee.
 Freelancers can take on as much work from as many businesses as they please.
 Ultimately, their career and workload are in their own hands.